NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 What Elephas Has That the Others Do Not

 Some features in Elephas simply do not exist in NotebookLM or ChatGPT.
 Elephas has built-in workflow automation powered by AI agents.
-You can set up multi-step tasks and let it run them for you (things like summarizing files, finding documents by topic, or drawing charts).
+You can set up multi-step tasks and let it run them for you, like summarizing files, finding documents by topic, or drawing charts.

-It connects directly to note-taking apps like Obsidian, Notion, Apple Notes, and others.
-No manual copying needed.
+It connects directly to note-taking apps like Obsidian, Notion, Apple Notes, and others, with no manual copying needed.
 It also supports over 20 file formats, including code files that other tools skip.

 • Auto-sync keeps files updated across your devices without manual action.
 YouTube transcripts and full website sitemaps can be pulled directly into Super Brain.

-• Writing features include four rewrite modes (Zinsser, Friendly, Professional, Viral), Smart Write, Continue Writing, and Grammar Fixes.
+• Writing features include rewrite modes, Smart Write, Continue Writing, and grammar fixes.
 Neither NotebookLM nor ChatGPT offers this built in.

 Side-by-Side Comparison